hyperium/tonic/tonic-examples/helloworld-tutorial.md

 }
 ```

-Finally, we have to actual define those types we used above in our `SayHello` RPC method.
+Finally, we have to actually define those types we used above in our `SayHello` RPC method.
 RPC types are defined as messages which contain typed fields.
 Here is what that will look like for our HelloWorld application:

 ```proto
 message HelloRequest {